 Introduction to the development of Christianity in Scotland, from early Celtic monasticism to key moments in the Protestant Reformation.
 Students will be exposed to key figures and movements in the history of Christianity in Scotland, but the course emphasis will be on experience.
 Through the practice of retreat and pilgrimage, along with immersion in historically significant Christian sites, students will come to understand the nature and value of Christianity in the Celtic north.
-OFFERED: Summer 2022.
+OFFERED: Summer May 2023 (with sufficient demand).